 1Purpose

-The APAI Manifest declares a package's identity, version, dependencies, target platforms, declared permissions, security posture, install modes, and rollback strategy.
+The APAI Manifest declares a package's identity, version, source, wrapped installer evidence, target platforms, declared permissions, security posture, install modes, and rollback strategy.
 It is the contract between a package publisher and any environment that installs the package.

 Every APAI package has exactly one manifest at its repository root or registry entry.
-The manifest must validate against the JSON Schema at /schemas/apai.manifest.schema.json (lands in Day 2 build).
+The manifest must validate against the JSON Schema at /schemas/apai.manifest.schema.json before it can be trusted by APAI tooling.

 2Example